 Moreover, study after study has shown that corruption disproportionately hurts the poor and people otherwise economically disadvantaged and in doing so deepen inequality and social injustice.
 This is particularly true in education and health where corruption prevents these groups from getting the proper education and health services they need and deserve.
-In return, this denial of service restricts their ability to improve their human capital and their chances to advance in life by limiting an upward social mobility and poverty reduction.
+In return, this denial of service restricts their ability to improve their human capital and their chances to advance in life.
 An environment where the rich becomes richer and the poor becomes much poorer is created where the social fabric is damaged.